 4. Physical Agility Test:

 Once the application filing period has concluded, we will notify you of the time and place for the physical agility and written tests.
 The last tests were held at the Allegheny County Police Training Academy.

-The physical agility test consists of running, a stretcher carry, trigger pull, climbing through an open window, and dragging a dummy a specified distance.
-It is a pass or fail test.
+The physical agility test consists of running, carrying a stretcher, trigger pull, climbing through an open window, and dragging a dummy a specified distance.
+These are pass or fail tests.
 Failing one portion of the test will result in disqualification from the selection process.

 5. Scored Written Examination:

 The written examination is conducted the same day as the physical agility test.
 Those who pass the physical agility test will go on to participate in the written exam.
 The written examination is scored.
 A score of 75% or higher is required to pass.
 Failing the written exam will result in disqualification from the selection process.
 The written examination will comprise 70% of your overall total weighted civil service score.

 The written examination will test your basic knowledge of simple arithmetic, problem-solving, reading comprehension, spelling and grammar, and other areas that assess your suitability for police work.
 Based on the number of applicants, the Municipality of Penn Hills reserves the right to select a set number of the highest scoring applicants to move onto the oral interview process.